My Main Page with Links to My Other Book Reviews

 Why People Believe Weird Things by Michael Shermer

-This is a jeremiad and catalogue of human wrongs.
-There's not much factually wrong with this book, but it doesn't have much pragmatic value.
+This is a jeremiad of human wrongs, not much factually wrong with this book, but it lacks pragmatic value.
 It's a couple hundred pages of obvious human vice and ignorance.
-The lessons on reasoning logic are inadequate.
+The lessons on reasoning are inadequate.
 Not worth the bother.

 Parallel Thinking: From Socratic to de Bono Thinking—Edward De Bono

-I'm not making up the title of this book.
-If experts on creativity are legitimate experts on creativity how come they write in boring, uncreative, laborious prose?
-You do not learn to be creative by drawing lines through dots in some book on creativity.
-If you want to be creative in some field, you get close to the best performers in the discipline.
+I'm not making up the title of this work.
+I cannot figure out why the so called experts on creativity write in uncreative, laborious prose.
+You do not learn to be creative by drawing lines through dots in a book on creativity.
+If you want to be creative in some field, you learn from the best performers in the discipline.
 You learn the rules of the discipline.
-You learn when it is good to ignore the rules.
-You practice the discipline.
-You do not let fleeting success, failures or irrelevant factors distract you.
-Awful, egregious rot.
+You learn when to ignore the rules.
+You practice the discipline on the cutting edge.
+You do not let fleeting successes, failures, or irrelevant factors distract you.
+This is atrocious, egregious rot.

 Goodbye, Descartes —Keith Devlin